chapeter/dotfiles/README.md

-# Corbin does dotfiles
+# Chad tries dotfiles

-My fork of [Stacks does dotfiles](https://github.com/jonstacks/dotfiles) which is a fork of [holman does dotfiles](https://github.com/holman/dotfiles) so pick your own starting poison...
+My fork of [Corbin does dotfiles](https://github.com/kecorbin/dotfiles) which is a fork of [Stacks does dotfiles](https://github.com/jonstacks/dotfiles) which is a fork of [holman does dotfiles](https://github.com/holman/dotfiles) so pick your own starting poison...